marshall-strong/yenius/README.md

 # ToDo STILL

-Clicking on a song in the SongAlbum component breaks app in Production

 Lyrics shows "Lyrics not available, sorry" while still loading

 VerseComments ("Annotations") currently display at the top of the page -- would be nice if they showed up next to the Verse in Lyrics